106AbdulBasit/Brain_Tumor_Detector/README.md

 **Main.py**
 The main file makes the object of the two modules and then executes the file from the given path.

-**Every module is written in a generic form so it can be expanded or be utilezed for other future project**.
+**Every module is written in a generic form so it can be expanded or be utilised for other future project**.